Merkoba/Meltdown/arguments.md

 ---

-### item-program-both
+### use-item-both

-Send user and AI to item programs
+Use user and AI text when using items

 Default: False